MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 <!-- TODO diagram -->

+A zonal deployment model has the following effects on your architectural concerns:

 | Architectural Concern | Impact |
 |-|-|
 | Reliability | *When deployed in a single availability zone:* **Low reliability.** A zonal deployment itself doesn't provide any resiliency to an outage in a data center or availability zone.
 You must deploy redundant resources across multiple availabilty zones to achieve high resiliency. <br /><br /> *When deployed in multiple availability zones:* **High reliability.** Services can be made resilient to an outage of a data center or availability zone. |